ETikalenko/skills-assessment-data-engineer/README.md

 - Agents with the same name but different HQ: are they the same persons who were relocated or they are all different persons?
 For simplicity, I assume they are different persons
 - Assume that agent works only in one region and can report only to this region HQ
-- Not clear what we'll have in data and how to process cases records if, for example, two witnesses saw same Carmen appearance at the same day independently.
-What if they saw different appearance the same day?
+- Not clear what we'll have in data and how to process cases if, for example, two witnesses saw same Carmen at the same day independently.
+What if they saw different appearances the same day?
 From data for simplicity assume that not more than one event happens on specified date

 ### ERD Diagram